ncbi/blast_plus_docs/README.md

 As an alternative, this section can be completed using a GCP f1-micro [free-tier](https://cloud.google.com/free/) instance.
 Detailed description for setting up the VM is described in the [next section.](#before-you-start) For this example, you can use an f1-micro VM running Ubuntu 18.04 LTS in the us-east region.
 After creating the instance, click "SSH" in the GCP console to [connect to the instance](https://cloud.google.com/compute/docs/ssh-in-browser) from the browser.

-You can run commands in this respostiroy by using copy-and-paste.
+You can run commands in this respository by using copy-and-paste.
 In Windows or Unix/Linux, use the keyboard shortcut `Control+C` to copy and `Control+V` to paste.
 On a Mac, use `Command+C` to copy and `Command+V` to paste.

 ```
 # Time needed to complete this section: <10 minutes